Study confirms origin of vervet monkeys living near an urban airport for decades

-Category: Climate Hits: 1Scientists have confirmed the species and origin of a colony of wild African vervet monkeys that landed in Dania Beach more than 70 years ago.
+Category: Climate Hits: 10Scientists have confirmed the species and origin of a colony of wild African vervet monkeys that landed in Dania Beach more than 70 years ago.
 They escaped from the Dania Chimpanzee Farm in 1948 and settled in a thick mangrove forest near the Fort Lauderdale-Hollywood International Airport in South Florida.
 The facility acted as a zoo and also provided primates imported from Africa as research subjects in the development of the polio vaccine and other medical research.

 Read more https://www.sciencedaily.com/releases/2021/05/210518114230.htm